biggybass/acoustics-and-psychoacoustics/topics/intro.md

-#### Summary of Course
+#### Course content

 ##### Acoustics
 - The science of sound, branch of physics
 - Various models/basic theories and concepts used to study sound
 - Group presentation
 Note:
+We will also cover
 Wave Parameters: the period, the frequency, the amplitude, the wavelength, and the speed

-Acoustic Impedance: Acoustic impedance and specific acoustic impedance are measures of the opposition that a system presents to the acoustic flow resulting of an acoustic pressure applied to the system
+Acoustic Impedance: measures of the opposition that a system presents to the acoustic flow resulting of an acoustic pressure applied to the system

 Sound Intensity, Power and Pressure Level, Adding Sounds

-#### Summary of Course
+#### Course content

 ##### Psychoacoustics
 - Human perception of sound